kagaimiq/jl-uboot-tool/docs/usb-loader-v2.md

 #### UBOOT1.00 note

-Similarly to the [Write memory](#write-memory) case, some chips return the data in the MengLi-encrypted form.
+Similar to the [Write memory](#write-memory) case, some chips return the data in the MengLi-encrypted form.
 This is implemented by encrypting the target memory location, then sending it out and finally decrypting it back.

 So care should be taken when accessing critical parts like parts of the ROM's runtime or something like that.
 Peripherals can be screwed up as well! and read-only ares like the ROM or reserved memory areas won't be encrypted at all!